Companies and organizations alike, in today's business world, are rapidly increasing their focus on Corporate Social Responsibility.

 According to the World Business Council for Sustainable Development, CSR refers to

-the continuing commitment by business to contribute to economic development while improving the quality of life of the workforce and their families as well as of the community and society at large.
+the continuing commitment by businesses to contribute to economic development while improving the quality of life of the workforce and their families as well as of the community and society at large.

 Socially responsible companies take steps to ensure that there are positive environmental and social effects associated with the way they operate.

-Taking stock to incorporate addressing social and cultural issues, aimed at benefiting them in the process.
+Taking stock to incorporate addressing a social cause and cultural issues, aimed at benefiting them in the process.

 Corporate social responsibility models don’t just increase business bottom lines, they promote global change and progress, often involving helping individuals with fewer or no resources.